 - Mold can cause fungal allergies to start

 - Respiratory Infections

 - Irritating symptoms like sneezing, runny nose, and throat inflammation

 - Skin Irritation and Rashes

-Some health problems caused by exposure to mold can be life threatening, and the effects can linger on for years – so we certainly don’t want it in our dishwasher or anywhere else!
+Some health issues caused by exposure to mold can be life-threatening, and the effects can linger on for years – so we certainly don’t want it in our dishwasher or anywhere else!